pghvlaans/sbotools/README.md

   * Added a NICENESS setting; set an absolute niceness value for the build and package installation phase, or FALSE for whatever value the script started with.
     * Thanks to shamefulCake1 for the request.
   * sboinstall, sboupgrade: If interactive, explain why non-requested SlackBuilds are in the queue.
+  * Bugfix: sboinstall -q --reinstall is supposed to include the command line builds in the queue.

 #### 4.3 - 2026-07-31
   * {Build,Download}.pm: Properly handle failed downloads when continuing.